 Democratic Party leaders have been less reluctant to throw their weight around in places Trump won in 2016, but where they believe Democrats stand a chance.

-In Pennsylvania’s eighteenth congressional district, which holds a special election this month, the party backs a former Marine and prosecutor, Conor Lamb.
+In Pennsylvania’s 18th congressional district, which holds a special election this month, the party backs a former Marine and prosecutor, Conor Lamb.

-In Texas’ seventh congressional district, the Democratic Congressional Campaign Committee has sided against Laura Moser, a left-wing activist it considers unelectable.
+In Texas’ 7th congressional district, the Democratic Congressional Campaign Committee has sided against Laura Moser, a left-wing activist it considers unelectable.